biosaxs-dev/molass-develop/_sources/chapters/08/documentation.md

 ### Initial Book

-The initial book was created as follows.
+Each initial book was created as follows.

     ・ jupyter-book create template-repo
     ・ create a repository on GitHub